department-of-veterans-affairs/vagov-content/pages/veterans-portrait-project.md

 Army <br>
 Nurse <br>
 December 1985 to December 2010 <br>
-Desert Shield/Storm and Enduring Freedom<br>
+Desert Shield, Desert Storm, and Enduring Freedom< br>

 <h2 id="pearsall">More about Stacy Pearsall, founder of the Veterans Portrait Project</h2>